DACSS/blogbuilder/STUDENT_WORKFLOW.md

 A file will be generated for your about page.
 Be sure to edit the page to your liking.
 You may view what your page looks like by knitting the page as `postcards`.

-I would recommend storing your images in the `images` folder for consistency.
+You can store your image in the `users` folder and use the image name as the value for the image field in your rmarkdown file's metadata.

 ![postcards](https://raw.githubusercontent.com/DACSS/course_blog_template/main/_guide/images/postcards.png)